reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_count.md

   -h, --help                     help for count
       --ids strings              List of ids.
       --owner string             List of managed objects that are owned by the given username.
-      --text string              managed objects containing a text value starting with the given text (placeholder {text}).
-Text value is any alphanumeric string starting with a latin letter (A-Z or a-z).
+      --text string              Search for managed objects where a property value is equal to the given one.
+The following properties are examined: id, type, name, owner, externalIds.
       --type string              ManagedObject type. (accepts pipeline)
 ```